-Tot Elike Site!
-(Continued) Failure Description and VCS response Replication link failure Replication link between the arrays at the two sites fails.
+Replication link between the arrays at the two sites fails.
 A replication link failure renders the SRDF devices in the PARTITIONED state.
 When the link is restored, the SRDF devices attain the SUSPENDED state.
 VCS response: No action.
 The DetailedMonitoring attribute monitors the SRDF link status and reports the dirty track information that the link is in PARTITIONED state.
+After the link is restored, you must resynchronize the SRDF devices. the link is restored, the SRDF devices attain the SUSPENDED state.
+VCS response: No action.
+The DetailedMonitoring attribute monitors the SRDF link status and reports the dirty track information that the link is in PARTITIONED state.
+The DetailedMonitoring attribute monitors the SRDF link status and reports the dirty track information that the link is in PARTITIONED state. track information that the link is in PARTITIONED state.
 After the link is restored, you must resynchronize the SRDF devices.
 To resynchronize the SRDF devices after the link is restored: ■ Before you resync the R2 device, you must split the BCV or target device from the R2 device at the secondary site.
 You must initiate resync of R2 device using the symrdf resume command.
 After R1 and R2 devices are in sync, reestablish the mirror relationship between the BCV or target devices and the R2 devices.
 If you initiate a failover to the secondary site when resync is in progress, the online function of the EMC SRDF agent waits for the resync to complete and then initiates a takeover of the R2 devices.
 Note: If you did not configure BCV or target devices and if disaster occurs when resync is in progress, then the data at the secondary site becomes inconsistent.
-Symantec recommends configuring BCV or target devices at both the sites.
-See "Typical EMC SRDF setup in a VCS cluster" on page 12.
+Veritas recommends configuring BCV or target devices at both the sites.
+See "Typical EMC SRDF setup in a VCS cluster" on page 7.

-Failure scenarios in a global cluster configuration with VCS agent Table 4-1 for EMC SRDF (continued)
+Failure scenarios in a global cluster configuration with the VCS agent for EMC SRDF (continued)

-Description and VCS response The network connectivity and the replication link between the sites fail.
+Failure Description and VCS response Network failure The network connectivity and the replication link between the sites fail.
 VCS response at the secondary site: VCS at each site concludes that the remote cluster has faulted.
 Does the following based on the ClusterFailOverPolicy global service group attribute: Manual or Connected-No action.
 You must confirm the cause of the network failure from the cluster administrator at the remote site and fix the issue.
 Auto-VCS brings the global group online at the secondary site which may lead to a site-wide split brain.
 This causes data divergence between the devices on the primary and the secondary arrays.
-When the network (wac and replication) connectivity restores, you must manually resync the data.
-Note: Symantec recommends that the value of the ClusterFailOverPolicy attribute is set to Manual for all global groups to prevent unintended failovers due to transient network failures.
+When the network (WAC and replication) connectivity is restored, you must manually resync the data.
+Note: Veritas recommends that the value of the ClusterFailOverPolicy attribute is set to Manual for all global groups to prevent unintended failovers due to transient network failures.
 To resynchronize the data after the network link is restored: Take the global service group offline at both the sites.
-Manually resync the data.
-Depending on the site whose data you want to retain use the symrdf establish or the symrdf restore commands.
-Bring the global service group online on on one of the sites.
+Manually resynchronize the data.
+Depending on the site whose data you want to retain use the symrdf establish or the symrdf restore command.
+Bring the global service group online on one of the sites.
 Agent response: Similar to the site failure.